Mobius Final Fantasy: Development

-The team originally wanted to release the global version at the same as the Japanese version.
+The team originally wanted to release the global version at the same time as the Japanese version.
 However, since they also wanted to maintain a direct level of control over the development and operation of the title rather than outsourcing it like Square Enix usually does, the global version was delayed by a year.
 Direct operation allows them to ensure quality and directly take player feedback and reflect it into the service.

 The characters were designed by Toshiyuki Itahana.
 In common with his typical drawing style for characters, Itahana created Wol to be a heroic fantasy character that both fitted within and did not conform to earlier Final Fantasy titles.
 He and other designers created the multiple job outfits to further convey the fantasy setting.
 After its reveal, some changes were made to the character's initial costume: due to negative player feedback about the amount of skin shown, the Onion Swordsman outfit was adjusted to be more covering.
 The game's environments were designed by Takako Miyake, who had previously worked on console Final Fantasy titles.
 She did not change her working style for Mobius Final Fantasy: all the assets were designed in high definition, and only adjusted slightly when they were brought into the mobile environment.
 The visual effects were handled by company veteran Shintaro Takai, whose main preoccupation was to make sure the game did not slow down during the flashier visual combat effects due to hardware constraints.
 The cutscenes were not affected by these issues.